Skip to the main content

 Working conditions vary with the tasks performed, rig location, and weather conditions.
 Rig personnel mostly work outdoors, often year-round in remote locations.
 They may be exposed to extremes in weather as well as the dirt, dust, noise, and fumes common around a rig.

 Work schedules vary with industry demand.
 Some personnel work 2 weeks followed by a week off.
-Drilling and service rig crew usually work 12-hour shifts, which include commuting time to and from work.
-They usually make their own way to their work site, so rig personnel may travel widely throughout the province.
-If the rig is in a remote location, crews operate out of a camp or stay at a nearby hotel.
+Drilling and service rig crews usually work 12-hour shifts, which include commuting time to and from work.
+While on shift, the crews may stay in a camp or a nearby hotel, or they may go home after their shift.

 The work is physically demanding and may involve lifting items weighing over 25 kilograms.
 Workplace hazards include working on slippery rig floors, working near or with heavy tools, and moving machinery.
 Rig personnel must follow standard safety practices.
 They must take part in safety meetings and emergency procedure drills.